Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Stokes-Poisson-Nernst-Planck model

 \section{Stokes-Poisson-Nernst-Planck model}

-Here we discuss the equations that make up Stokes-Poisson-Nernst-Planck, modelling the advective, diffusive and electrostatic forces of an ionic solution.
-As many real-world applications of electrochemistry involve interacting solids and fluids we consider a multi-domain scenario of a whole domain $\Omega$ split, without loss of generality, into two sub-domains $\Omega_{f}$, a fluid, and $\Omega_{s}$, a solid, such that $\Omega=\Omega_{f}\cup\Omega_{s}$, and with $\Gamma$ being the solid-fluid interface and $\partial\Omega=\partial\Omega_{f}\cup\partial\Omega_{s}$ the external boundaries.
+Here we discuss the equations that makeup Stokes-Poisson-Nernst-Planck, modelling the advective, diffusive and electrostatic forces of an ionic solution.
+As many real-world applications of electrochemistry involve interacting solids and fluids we consider a multi-domain scenario of a whole domain $\Omega$ split, without loss of generality, into two sub-domains $\Omega_{\text{f}}$, a fluid, and $\Omega_{\text{s}}$, a solid, such that $\Omega=\Omega_{\text{f}}\cup\Omega_{\text{s}}$, and with $\Gamma$ being the solid-fluid interface and $\partial\Omega=\partial\Omega_{\text{f}}\cup\partial\Omega_{\text{s}}$ the external boundaries.
+See \cref{fig::generalSolidFluidGeometry} for a theoretical sketch of the domain $\Omega$.
 More in general, in some applications and in our computational framework, we have allowed for an arbitrary number of solid and fluid regions, separated by different interfaces.
 We consider $N$ ionic species, with concentrations and valencies $c_i$ and $z_i$ respectively, and $i=1,...,N$.
-To describe the ionic transport we must define equations for the electric field $\mathbf{E}$, ion concentrations $c_i$ within $\Omega$ and fluid velocity $\mathbf{u}$ within $\Omega_{f}$.
+To describe the ionic transport we must define equations for the electric field $\mathbf{E}$, ion concentrations $c_i$ within $\Omega$ and fluid velocity $\mathbf{u}$ within $\Omega_{\text{f}}$.